OnePageCRM/OnePageCRM.github.io/_posts/2019-03-05-weve-got-swagger.md

 date: 2019-03-01 09:00:00
 graphic: "/assets/images/api/weve-got-swagger/feature-graphic.png"
 post_image: "/assets/images/api/weve-got-swagger/feature-graphic.png"
-excerpt: "But for the realization of a truly connected world, we need to first “set in stone” an agreed-upon format to describe the ways we exchange data.
+excerpt: "But for the realization of a truly connected world, we need to first 'set in stone' an agreed-upon format to describe the ways we exchange data.
 There is simply no way around the fact that when things become standardized, they are generally easier to use and more widely accessible."
 ---

 I can send my kettle a tweet, and it will begin to boil... these are exciting times we live in no doubt!
 But in a world where I expect my kettle to boil when I tap a button on my phone; therein lies a problem of communication.